cmcd22/Airline-Booking-Site/README.txt

+An assignment for my third-year course for Advanced Web Development.

+Using a Django framework, a site for a fictional airline was created.
+Users can book flights, check flight schedules and cancel bookings.

 When loading this app for the first time, it's important that you navigate to the /home page first, which allows the database to be populated with flight information (this may take a few seconds).
 All subsequent visits should also visit this page first in order